adjtomo/seisflows/README.md

 With a growing user base in academia and industry, this package has been used for production scale inversions, some with over a billion model parameters, for research problems related to oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.

-Changes made in the SeisFlows3 package include code refactor to Python3, improvements in source-code implementation and readability, stronger adherance to coding standards (PEP-8), and additional functionalities not present in the original package.
+Recent changes made with respect to the original SeisFlows code (now named SeisFlows Legacy): include code refactor to Python3, improvements in source-code implementation and readability, stronger adherance to coding standards (PEP-8), and additional functionalities including a command line tool and improved parameter input system.

 References
 ----------